-Courses for the minor, to be completed all in Italian, normally include:
+Courses for the minor, to be completed all in Italian, normally include the following:

-Either course serves as prerequisite for all 3000-level courses
+Either course serves as the prerequisite for all 3000-level and above courses.

-Any course with the ITAL subject code may fulfill this requirement.
-Courses with the ITAL attribute code must be approved by the Italian minor adviser.
+Any course with the ITAL subject code numbered above 2201 may fulfill this requirement.
+One 2000-level course (above ITAL 2001/ITAL 2201) is suggested.
+Courses with the ITAL attribute may also apply with the Italian adviser's permission.

 All courses counting towards the core language requirement and the major or the minor in a modern foreign language, literature and culture must be taken for credit and a letter grade.
 When AP or IB credits are awarded as equivalent to the 1502 level in a language, these credits will be applied toward the core language requirement and, as elective credits, toward graduation, but they will not be applied toward the major or the minor in that language.